webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

 not draw a pixel.

-Let's take our example that draws a checkerboard in the fragment shader using the `@builtin(position)` from [the article on inter-stage variables](webgpu-inter-stage-variables.html#a-builtin-position)
+Let's take our example that draws a checkerboard in the fragment shader using the `@builtin(position)` from [the article on inter-stage variables](webgpu-inter-stage-variables.html#a-builtin-position).

-Instead of drawing a 2 color checkerboard, we'll call discard for one of the two cases
+Instead of drawing a 2 color checkerboard, we'll discard for one of the two cases.

 ```wgsl
 @fragment fn fs(fsInput: OurVertexShaderOutput) -> @location(0) vec4f {